joeyapa/Php-CodeIgniter-Prime-Crud-Plugin/README.md

 The crud library is sql driven, where-in you only need to include your select query and it will handle related crud (create, read, update and delete) functions.

 # History
-August 2015: Initial draft.
+August 2015: Initial draft. <br>
 November 2015: Updated design, description and goals

 # Requirement
-To use the plugin the following libaries and changes are needed
+To use the plugin the following libaries and changes are needed.

 1. Import Jquery Core 1.6+
 2. Import Jquery UI 1.11.4+
 3. Import PrimeUI 2.0+